beeb/pancaketrade/README.md

 - Automatic approval for selling
 - Assign emoji to each token to differentiate them easily
 - Default slippage set on a token basis for faster order creation
-- Chart link for each token
+- Charts links for each token

 ## Requirements